jmfernandes/RocketDashboard/README.md

 # RocketDashboard

-A satellite telemetry dashboard built with Django and Django REST Framework.
+A satellite telemetry dashboard built with Django REST Framework and React 18.

 ## Why Django